Pakistan

 The Red Cross Red Crescent Movement is supporting people affected by crises across Pakistan.

-More than 1,190 people have died after sea-strength flood water ravaged Pakistan.
+More than 1,190 people died after flood water ravaged Pakistan in 2022.

-33 million people have had to leave their homes with little or no belongings, and are now in severe danger.
+33 million people had to leave their homes with little or no belongings.
 That's equivalent to around half of the UK.

 The Red Cross Red Crescent Movement is on the ground, providing people with essential support, including shelter, food, clean water and medical aid.